Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ## Overview

-ArcBox for DevOps is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled Kubernetes capabilities in a sandbox environment.
+ArcBox for DevOps is a special "flavor" of ArcBox that's intended for users who want to experience Azure Arc-enabled Kubernetes capabilities in a sandbox environment.

 ![Screenshot showing ArcBox architecture diagram](./arch_devops.png)